elmontagne/coinmover_bybit/README.md

 ## prerequisites:
 Bybit: Create an APIkey and make sure to activate at least: Contracts - Orders Positions  + Wallet - Account Transfer Subaccount Transfer.

+## follow all the steps below to install

-## running on Windows:
+## running this script on Windows:
+1. Download coinmover_bybit_windows.zip
-1. Make sure to install .net core ( https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/ ).
+2. Make sure to install .net core ( https://dotnet.microsoft.com/download/dotnet-core/3.1/runtime/ ).
-2. unzip the file to the desired location
+3. unzip the file to the desired location
-3. go to that folder, open the config file in that directory and edit settings (you need at least to enter the API and SECRET key.
+4. go to that folder, open the config file in that directory and edit settings (you need at least to enter the API and SECRET key.
 You can also change the sleeptime (waiting time until next check), percentage move and discord webhook.
-4. unblock the executable (just like you did with wickhunter.exe).
+5. unblock the executable (just like you did with wickhunter.exe, rightclick the executable, select properties and if it is there: select unblock).
-5. after all the steps are done, doubleclick the executable to run it.
+6. after all the steps are done, doubleclick the executable to run it.

-## running on Linux with Python:
+## running this script on Linux with Python:
 sudo apt install python3-pip
 pip install pybit